electron/electron/docs/api/auto-updater.md

 same ID for your app with `app.setAppUserModelId` API, otherwise Windows will not be able to pin your app properly in task bar.

+Unlike Squirrel.Mac, Windows can host updates on S3 or any other static file host.

 ## Events

 The `autoUpdater` object emits the following events: